Nishant-Joshi-Bose/Product-Docker/scripts/KEY_CONFIG_GENERATOR.md

 Key Configuration Generator
 ===========================

 The key configuration generator script (friendly_to_raw_key_config.py) simplifies maintenance of the .json configuration file for the CastleKeyHandler component by allowing the user to specify keys and actions by their symbolic names from enumerations in the source code.
-The script takes as input a "friendly" .json configuration file, C/C++ header files containing key value enumerations (one per possible source, each source is optional), and either a .pyc output from protobuf compilation or a header file containing key action enumerations.
+The script takes as input one or more "friendly" .json configuration files, C/C++ header files containing key value enumerations (one per possible source, each source is optional), and one or more .pyc outputs from protobuf compilation or header files containing key action enumerations.
 The script outputs a .json configuration file suitable for use with the CastleKeyHandler component (enumerations converted to numeric values).

 # Configuration fields